-Overall, net income for the first quarter of 2018 was higher by \$331 thousand as compared to the fourth quarter of 2017.
-The growth in loans has spurred the large increase in net interest income that has flowed through to the bottom line.
-The opening of the new offices may create a slight drag in the short run; however, the Company remains focused on the long term.
+Overall, net income through the first half of 2018 was up \$1.8 million as compared to the first half of 2017.
+The Company continues to grow loans while keeping past dues low.
+The growth in loans has spurred the increase in net interest income that has flowed through to the bottom line.
+The asset quality has kept loan provision down as the allowance for loan loss remains adequate for the level of credit risk.
+The opening of the new offices has hampered earnings in the short term; however, the Company remains focused on the long term.